ArduPilot/ardupilot_wiki/plane/source/docs/auto-mode.rst

 =========

 In AUTO mode Plane will follow a mission (a set of GPS waypoints and other commands) set by your ground station.
-When entering AUTO mode Plane will continue from whatever mission item it was last doing, unless you have reset the mission.
+When re-entering AUTO mode Plane will continue from whatever mission item it was last doing, unless you have reset the mission.
+If the mission ends with an item that does not continue indefinitely (like LOITER UNLIMITED), an RTL will be executed.

 When in AUTO Plane will by default allow the pilot to influence the flight of the plane by using "stick mixing", which allows for aileron,